 The CCMG is a platform for the upgrading of skills and knowledge.
 Professional development refers to skills and knowledge attained for both personal development and career advancement.
 Professional development encompasses all types of facilitated learning opportunities, ranging from formal coursework, conferences and informal learning opportunities situated in practice.
 It has been described as intensive and collaborative, ideally incorporating an evaluation stage.
 There are a variety of approaches to professional development, including consultation, coaching, communities of practice, lesson study, mentoring, reflective supervision and technical assistance.

 The CCMG was formed in South Africa in October 2009, and is run by experienced Contact Centre professionals and experts who sit on the advisory board.
-The CCMG head office is based in Gauteng and Cape Town and operates on a national level throughout South Africa.
+The CCMG operates on a national level throughout South Africa.
 CCMG members include executives and management professionals from organisations with inbound or outbound Contact Centres, outsourcers and users of teleservices, trainers, consultants, technology developers and suppliers, and service providers.

 In applying to join the CCMG, every subscriber and member of the Professional Body is bound under the Terms and Conditions to “observe all the rules” by-laws, and regulations of the professional body.
 The rules of ethical practice set out below were approved by the CCMG’s board.